Our Philosophy

 WHY HATHA YOGA?

 Of all the actual different types of Yoga, you are most likely to have heard of Hatha Yoga.
 Hatha Yoga is relatively younger to other types of Yoga and is responsible for popularizing the physical postures called Asanas.
 "Hatha" is also a common word in the Hindi language, and means "hard" or "stubborn".
-It has lead to the wide misconception that Hatha Yoga refers to intense postures that required extraordinary strength and flexibility.
-Nothing could be farther from the truth.
+It has lead to the wide misconception that Hatha Yoga refers to intense postures that require extraordinary strength and flexibility.

 Yoga literally means "to unite".
 Essentially, it means "to harmonize".
 The meaning of Hatha Yoga, now, becomes crystal clear.
 The purpose of Hatha Yoga is to harmonize the masculine and feminine aspects of our existence and it gives techniques for the same.
 Physical postures are but one of the techniques for achieving this.
 The asanas don't have to be hard.
 There are other principles for the practice of Asanas.